Great Tomato Substitutes for Everyday Cooking

 Whether you have an allergy or intolerance to them or you simply don't have tomatoes on hand, here are some great substitutes for tomato sauce, crushed tomatoes, and more, that use can use in your everyday cooking.

 From soups to sandwiches to pizzas, there is always a tomato substitute you can use.
 Red bell peppers, chili powder, and paprika will prove indispensable to you.
-There are also two pre-made sauces on the market I totally fell in love with.
+There is also a pre-made sauce on the market I totally fell in love with.

 Easy, Ready-Made Substitute